jerryshao2012/agentic-ai-tfsa/wxo_adk_external_agent/langgraph_python/README.md

 ```shell
 ./deploy.sh cleanup_resources
 ```
 This command cleans up all created resources, including the Code Engine application, registry secret, and Orchestrate environment.
-It also undeploys the agents before cleanup.
+It also undeploys and removes the agents before cleanup.

 ### Manual Deployment
 #### Step 1: Create a Code Engine Project